Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

 \subsection{Organization}

-The paper is organized as follows.
-In \Cref{sec:PROBLEM FORMULATION}, we introduce the problem and the learning objective. \Cref{sec:Proposedpolicy} discusses our learning-based dispatching policy.
-In \Cref{sec:single_server_queueing_model_sec}, we analyze the asymptotic behavior of our proposed policy for a single-server Erlang-B queueing system and prove convergence to the optimal policy.
-Moreover, we characterize the regret of our proposed policy compared to the system with knowledge of the service rate. \Cref{sec:multi_server_queueing_model_sec} extends the results of \Cref{sec:single_server_queueing_model_sec} to the multi-server setting.
-In \Cref{sec:experimental results}, we study the performance of our proposed policy through experiments and verify our theoretical analysis, and finally, we conclude in \Cref{sec:discussion-and-conclusion}.
+{ The paper is organized as follows.
+In \Cref{sec:PROBLEM FORMULATION}, we introduce the problem and the learning objective. \Cref{sec:Proposedpolicy} presents our learning-based dispatching policy.
+In \Cref{sec:multi_server_queueing_model_sec}, we demonstrate the asymptotic optimality of the proposed policy in a multi-server Erlang-B system and characterize its regret compared to a system with a known service rate. \Cref{sec:queue_sys_fin_buffer} extends the results of \Cref{sec:multi_server_queueing_model_sec} to a queueing system with a finite buffer.
+In \Cref{sec:experimental results}, we study the performance of our proposed policy through experiments and verify our theoretical analysis.}